shivannis/xandr-docs-public/xandr-docs/articles/invest/working-with-roles.md

 ---
-title : Microsoft Invest - Working with Roles description : In this article, learn about roles.
+title: Microsoft Invest - Working with Roles
+description: In this article, learn about roles. ms.date: 10/28/2023
 ---

 # Microsoft Invest - Working with roles